-So how do you feel about flying?
+How do you feel about flying?

-Anxiety UK have published a ‘DIY Self-Diagnosis’ quiz to see how you really feel about flying.
+Anxiety UK has published a ‘DIY Self-Diagnosis’ quiz to see how you really feel about flying.
 If you can answer YES to most of the questions it is likely that you are affected by a fear of flying.

 - Do you have high levels of anticipatory anxiety prior to a flight?

-- Do you experience bodily symptoms prior and during flying, such as hyperventilating, sweating, churning stomach and dizziness?
+- Do you experience bodily symptoms prior to and during flying, such as hyperventilating, sweating, churning stomach and dizziness?

 - Do you avoid flying wherever possible, and if able to only fly under duress?